Bob Milacki: Playing career

+Milacki played college baseball for Yavapai Community College, where future teammate Curt Schilling later pitched.
+The San Diego Padres drafted Milacki in the first round of the January phase of the 1983 Major League Baseball (MLB) draft, but he did not sign.
+The Baltimore Orioles drafted him in the second round of the June 1983 draft.
+Milacki made his MLB debut with the Orioles in 1988, starting three games as a September call-up.
+He conceded only 2 runs and 9 hits in 25 innings.
+In his rookie season of 1989, Milacki led the American League with 36 games started, posting a 14–12 record with a career-best 3.74 ERA.
+He set a franchise record by pitching 243 innings as a rookie.
+Perhaps due to that workload, he was limited by shoulder tendonitis the following year.

 On April 23, 1989, Milacki pitched a rare complete game shutout against the Minnesota Twins in which he faced the minimum 27 batters; he allowed 3 hits and 2 walks.

 On July 13, 1991, the Orioles defeated the Oakland A's 2–0 on a combined no-hitter.
 Milacki pitched the first six innings of the game, with no runs on no hits, three walks and three strikeouts.
 He was pulled from the game after a line drive struck him on the arm, despite the batter being retired when the ball bounced towards first base.
 Mike Flanagan, Mark Williamson, and Gregg Olson each followed up with a no-hit scoreless inning to complete the no-hitter.

 After posting a 6–8 record for the Orioles in 1992, Milacki became a free agent.
-He pitched a combined 22 games with the Indians, Royals, and Mariners through the 1996 season.
-In 1997, he pitched in six games for the Kintetsu Buffaloes in Japan.
+He pitched a combined 22 major league games with the Cleveland Indians, Kansas City Royals, and Seattle Mariners through the 1996 season.
+He spent most of those seasons in Triple-A, serving as a spot starter and September call-up.
+He was elected to play in the 1995 Triple-A All-Star Game.
+In 1997, he pitched in six games for the Kintetsu Buffaloes in Japan's Nippon Professional Baseball with a 7.30 ERA.
+He returned to the American minor leagues, pitching in Triple-A in 1998 and 1999, then for the independent St. Paul Saints in 2000.

-Post-playing career
+Coaching career

 Since 2001, Milacki has been a minor league pitching coach in several organizations: